List of GetBackers characters: Ban Midou

 Ban Midou (美堂蛮, Midō Ban) is one of the main protagonists in GetBackers.
 His name came from his mother's surname "Midou" and "Ban" from the Japanese word for Savage (野蛮, Yaban).
 The "ban" can mean "barbarian" or "uncouth/vulgar".
-This is the result of the first meeting between Paul and Ban.
-When Der Kaiser first introduced the infant Ban to Paul, Ban kicked Paul in the face while being held by him, causing Paul to insist that the ban in yaban suited the child perfectly.

-Known variously as "The Man with the Evil Eye" (邪眼の男, Jagan no otoko) and "The Genius of Battles", he is the "B" in the GetBackers.
-He is 18 years old in the manga and 21 years old in the anime.
-He is one quarter German and is the grandchild of the "Last Witch of the 20th Century".
-Ban is a brother-like figure to Himiko Kudou after she came to terms with her brother's death, and, later revealed in volume 38 of the manga, is actually related to her by blood through the Witch Queen.

 In the GetBackers duo, he is the one who thinks of the plans for their moves.
-Initially, Ginji Amano was seen to be a sidekick to him (in fact, when they first formed their partnership, Ban insisted that Ginji was only his sidekick), but as the story progressed, Ginji gradually held his own in their missions, and Ban acknowledged him as an equal.
+Initially, Ginji Amano was seen to be a sidekick to him (when they first formed their partnership, Ban insists that Ginji is only his sidekick), but as the story progresses, Ginji gradually holds his own in their missions, and Ban acknowledges him as an equal.

-Ban is very intelligent, having studied fighting techniques, science, history, music, art and magic from a very young age as a result of being hunted in Europe by shamans during his childhood.
-He often surprises everyone with his knowledge and abilities, such as being able to play the violin.
-He also bears a striking resemblance to his father.
-In fact, in the arcs where his hair is "down" ("Venus de Milo" and "Kiryuudo" arcs), he looks like Der Kaiser during his Getbackers days with Paul.
+Ban studies fighting techniques, science, history, music, art and magic from a very young age as a result of being hunted in Europe by shamans during his childhood.

+He bears a striking resemblance to his father.
+In the arcs where his hair is "down" ("Venus de Milo" and "Kiryuudo" arcs), he looks like Der Kaiser during his Getbackers days with Paul.
 Another trait which both father and son share is that while they may appear cold and ruthless on the surface, they are actually very warm and caring towards their friends.